 And he measured its wall, seventy-two yards, according to human measurements, which are also angelic measurements.(New American Standard Bible)

-And he measured the wall thereof, an hundred and forty and four cubits, according to the measure of a man, that is, of the angel.
+And he measured the wall thereof, a hundred and forty and four cubits, according to the measure of a man, that is, of the angel.
 (King James Bible)

 A CUBIC CITY WITH GIGANTIC DIMENSIONS

 But which is the relation between Ezekiel’s temple and the New Jerusalem?
 Ezekiel, as John, was brought to the land of Israel, upon a very high mountain “on which there was something like the structure of a city to the south.”
-Thus, in the centre of Ezekiel’s temple, as an imaginary geographical, absolute south, you could watch the portrait of a city, tetragon and having some extraordinary dimensions.
+Thus, in the center of Ezekiel’s temple, as an imaginary geographical, absolute south, you could watch the portrait of a city, tetragon and of some extraordinary dimensions.
 The book of Ezekiel contains one of the first recorded maps of the New Jerusalem with a list of twelve temple gates named for Israel’s tribes.
-About dimensions John writes: σταδίων δώδεκα χιλιάδων, that is to say twelve thousands furlongs.
-A σταδίων or furlong equaled one eighth of a Roman mile, 185 meters.
-Calculations in kilometers give the following results: 12000×185= 2220km .
+About dimensions John writes: σταδίων δώδεκα χιλιάδων, that is to say, twelve thousand furlongs.
+A σταδίων or furlong equaled one-eighth of a Roman mile, 185 meters.
+Calculations in kilometers give the following results: 12000×185= 2220km.
 You could be astonished to notice that measures taken according to ancient and originally dissimilar units of measurement give, as a result, measures that are today reciprocally compatible and harmonious.
-As a matter of facts I have already highlighted the point that one of the measures of the ark of the covenant being in centimeters 111 is corresponding on scale to a measure of 111km or 1° of latitude according to contemporary units.
-The dimensions of the Most Holy and of the New Jerusalem are reproduceable on scale in the same way.
+As a matter of facts, I have already highlighted the point that one of the measures of the ark of the covenant being in centimeters 111 is corresponding on the scale to a measure of 111km or 1° of latitude according to contemporary units.
+The dimensions of the Most Holy and of the New Jerusalem are reproducible on the scale in the same way.

-Obviously the measures of the city, of the temple of Solomon and the temple of Ezekiel’s vision are multiples of single units, which basis has to be considered, according to the cubits and as a consequence of those values, a very special number, that is 111 .
-Thus, in ideal temple as in the real we find a constant reiteration of the fundamental numbers and measures.
+Obviously, the measures of the city, of the temple of Solomon and the temple of Ezekiel’s vision are multiples of single units, which basis has to be considered, according to the cubits and as a consequence of those values, a very special number, that is 111.
+Thus, in the ideal temple as in the real, we find a constant reiteration of the fundamental numbers and measures.